Shelimar Julaine Taylor-Tillman, Youngstown, Ohio

 She was a member of Union Baptist Church.

-She enjoyed bowling, playing social cards, attending concerts, traveling, but most of all she enjoyed spending time with her grandchildren and family.
+She enjoyed bowling, playing social cards, attending concerts and traveling but most of all she enjoyed spending time with her grandchildren and family.

 Services of Love and Dignity entrusted to the L. E. Black, Phillips & Holden Funeral Home.